User Agent String Generator

 Pick a browser, OS, and version.
 The version dropdown updates based on the browser/OS combo.
 Generate gives you one string; Random rolls a plausible combination.
 The bot table below lists well-known crawler UAs (Googlebot, GPTBot, ClaudeBot, etc.) for reference — useful when configuring robots.txt rules or analytics filters.

-About User Agent String Generator
+What is the User Agent String Generator?

 The User-Agent string is set by your browser (or any HTTP client) and sent with every request.
 Servers use it to make decisions — serve a mobile-optimised page, log analytics, decide whether to apply a rate limit, identify scrapers.
 For most testing scenarios, you want a real-looking UA so the server treats your test request like a normal user.
 Hand-typing them is error-prone and gets stale (UAs include browser version, OS version, and engine version that update weekly).